Dual Enrollment FAQ

 Question 16: How many high school credits are awarded for each dual enrollment course?

-Please talk with your high school guidance counselor and view the Dual Enrollment Course Equivalency List online.
+Please talk with your high school guidance counselor and view the Dual Enrollment Course Equivalency List online at the Florida Dept. of Education website.
 This list specifies the postsecondary courses that you may use to meet subject area high school graduation requirements and the high school credit that will be awarded by your school.
 Some academic courses count for one full high school credit while other courses will count for a .5 high school credit.
-Typically six postsecondary credit hours equal one high school credit, but, as noted above, this will vary according to the course.
+Typically, six postsecondary credit hours equal one high school credit, but, as noted above, this will vary according to the course.

 Question 17: What is Early Admission?

-Early Admission is a form of dual enrollment that enables eligible high school students to complete one year of college by enrolling as a full-time student at EFSC beginning in the fall term of 12th grade.
+Early Admission is a form of dual enrollment that enables eligible high school students to complete one year of college by enrolling full-time at EFSC beginning in the fall term of 12th grade.
 EFSC does not charge students tuition and laboratory fees.
 Students take all their courses at the college, but remain eligible to participate in clubs, athletics and graduation activities at their high school.

 Early Admission application packets are delivered to public high schools in early February.
 They are also available at the Welcome Desk in each campus registration area.
 Students may request the packet by emailing Donna Binninger at email@example.com

 Note: If the early admission applicant has not dual enrolled in EFSC courses previously, the student must first complete the EFSC general admissions process before submitting the Early Admission application.
-The college requires all first-time dual enrollment students to attend a Dual Enrollment Orientation.
+The college requires all first-time dual enrollment students to complete the online Dual Enrollment Orientation.

 Students accepted into the Early Admission program must register for at least four courses that total 12 postsecondary credits in both the fall and spring terms of their senior year.
 Students may not count a course co-requisite, such as CHML 1025, as one of the four courses.
 Students earn both high school and postsecondary credit at the same time.